FC Cincinnati: Affiliated clubs

 On September 25, 2020, FC Cincinnati signed a partnership agreement with Bundesliga club TSG 1899 Hoffenheim.
 The club is also a part of the "Common Values Club Alliance" with Hoffenheim and Ghanaian Premier League club Hearts of Oak SC.

+On January 28, 2026, the club announced a strategic partnership agreement with Primeira Liga side FC Porto.

 The club owns and operates FC Cincinnati 2, a reserve team that plays in MLS Next Pro.